 - File your FL change of address with the United States Postal Service.

 - Have ready your old mailing address, along with your new Florida address.

 - Pay the associated fees.

 - Wait 48 hours for your address change to process with the USPS.

 - Once your mailing address has been changed, begin the change address on registration

 Now that your Florida change of address is complete and filed with the United States Postal Service, you can begin the motor vehicle change of address process.

 There are two ways to change the address on your car registration:

 DMV.com Note: For Florida drivers to change addresses on their auto registrations, they must have already changed the address on their driver’s license.

-Do you know how to change the address on your car registration?
 The most popular method to request a DMV car registration address change is online.
-You can use the form above to get a duplicate copy.
+Click here to change your address online.